News: Metalor withdraws from small-scale mining

 Corporate Responsibility Initiative

 If human rights and the environment are endangered by economic activities abroad, companies based in Switzerland are also to be considered responsible.
 For this reason, the STP supports the Corporate Responsibility Initiative (KOVI) as supporting organization.
 Its purpose is to ensure that Swiss companies integrate the protection of human rights and the environment into their business practices in a binding manner.
+If a company contributes to human rights violations or massive environmental damage, it shall be liable for the damages.

 The KOVI demands that Swiss companies introduce a due diligence audit for their business relations with regard to human rights and environmental protection.
 This means that Swiss companies must, in future, check their activities and those of their subsidiaries and suppliers for risks to people and the environment, take appropriate measures to eliminate them and report publicly on them.
 If a firm does not comply with its duty of due diligence, it should also be liable for any damage caused by itself or its subsidiaries abroad.